Adding new floors to buildings using timber frames

 Sustainability and environmental benefits

-Obtaining planning permission is typically easier and quicker when applying to add floors to the top of an existing building, especially when timber frame is the structural material.
+Another great reason to build vertically is that obtaining planning permission is typically easier and quicker, especially when timber frame is the structural material.

-Timber frame is a renewable, sustainable, and low-carbon material which is always favoured by planners.
+Timber frame is a renewable, sustainable, and low-carbon building material which is always favoured by planners.

 Timber is also easily recyclable and provides excellent natural insulation.
-Timber frame insulated wall panels are designed to aid airtightness and optimise energy use, and they provide better soundproofing which is particularly important in apartments and busy urban environments.
+Prefabricated insulated wall panels are designed to aid airtightness and optimise energy use.
+They also provide better soundproofing which is particularly important in apartments and busy urban environments.

-Extending buildings upwards is an innovative and cost-saving solution to creating more homes, and creating a more sustainable urban development.
+Extending vertically is an innovative and cost-saving solution to creating more homes, and creating a more sustainable urban development.

-Prefabricated timber frame allows developers to utilise the valuable space on top of buildings with low environmental impact, while creating architecturally compelling designs and habitats.
+Prefabricated timber frames allows developers to utilise the valuable space on top of buildings with low environmental impact, while creating architecturally compelling designs and habitats.

 To find out more, please get in touch by calling 01403 782 600 or send us a message or details of your project via our online form.